PhucHai123/Machine-Learning-Predicting-Bitcoin-s-Future-Price-2-ML-models-and-1-DL-/README.md

 - Vu Nguyen Nang Khanh

 About the dataset, we got the data of Bitcoin's price from Yahoo Finance from 10/03/2014 to 03/24/2023.

+If you have any ideas/methods on how to improve this project, please feel free to commit changes.